 The proposal should address topics that are of importance to a broad audience within SPA, and if accepted, is likely to attract an audience.

 - Relevance/Importance to overall Conference theme and to sub-themes:

-The proposal should align with Conference theme, Coming Together: Leading Change, and this needs to be explicit in the proposal.
+The proposal should align with Conference theme, United In Action, and this needs to be explicit in the proposal.
 One or more sub-themes will be identified and used to stream the presentations.

 - Technical quality:

 A proposal should meet high standards of technical quality in terms of methodological, conceptual and logical rigor.

 It should be legible and free from grammatical and spelling errors